anders94/disruptor/README.md

 process.send( ... );
 ```

-For example, here is an example word counting worker:
+For example, here is a word counting worker that might exist in apps/wordcount/counter.js:

 ```javascript
 var natural = require('natural'),